Alpana: Development and motifs

-Alpanas were traditionally created by women in the Bengal region (now West Bengal in India and Bangladesh), and is a form of ritual art, similar in technique to rangoli, kolam, and chowk poorana in other parts of South Asia, but with distinct motifs and patterns.
+Alpanas were traditionally created by women in the Bengal region, and is a form of ritual art, similar in technique to rangoli, kolam, and chowk poorana in other parts of South Asia, but with distinct motifs and patterns.
 It is likely to have originated in agrarian societies.

 The symbolic patterns used in alpana may be linked to bratas, or religious fasts maintained by women.
 These fasts may have been to respect specific deities, in return for blessings and were associated with ideas of religious purity.
 The use of alpanas are closely associated with religious ceremonies: for instance, they may have been used as decoration and part of the ceremony during traditional weddings, naming ceremonies, and festivals.
 For instance, in parts of West Bengal, alpanas are created to mark the end of a period of fasting, and are accompanied by a special worship ceremony.
 When performed in honor of the goddess Lakshmi, the alpana will contain symbols and motifs that relate to her, such as her carrier, an owl, as well as a granary, a conch shell and lotus flowers.
 Linear designs, usually created inside the house on the floor, are intended to symbolise that Lakshmi, the goddess of prosperity, has entered the house, indicating a blessing.
 The motifs are not always organised into a structured layout and are often free-form, accompanied by floral designs and geometric patterns.
 Circular alpanas have been created as decorative pedestals for idols, and wall panels of alpanas can illustrate deities as well as scenes from religious tradition.
 Traditional alpana designs can also be linked to bratas relating to particular seasons or festivals.
 For instance, during the monsoon, a stylized sheaf of rice may form a part of the alpana to symbolise the sowing of paddy.
 Some alpanas may be linked to specific cultural concerns, such as warding off disease by the use of specific symbols.
 Among the Santal tribal communities, alpanas may contain geometric and symbolic patterns drawn from nature.

-Alpanas form a significant part of the celebrations of Durga puja in Bengal.
+Alpanas form a significant part of the celebrations of m in Bengal.
 The word alpana derives from the Sanskrit term alimpana, which means 'plastering' or 'coating'.